patrickbjohnson/what-does-your-startup-do/README.md

 - We generate buzz and brand-awareness for consumers.
 - We handcraft brand experiences to enable brand advocates & consumers.

-If you'd like to contribute by addigin additional phrases [email me](mailto:im@pbj.me).
+If you'd like to contribute by adding additional phrases [email me](mailto:im@pbj.me).

+Site is live at www.whatdoesyourstartupdo.co